WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 ## Almost good enough: FTP, the File Transfer Protocol from the 1980s

-[RFC 959](https://tools.ietf.org/html/rfc959.html) defines the File Transfer Protocol, FTP.
+[RFC 959](https://tools.ietf.org/html/rfc959.html) defines the File Transfer Protocol (FTP).
 FTP services are old, well-tested, and are widely available.
-FTP is not a perfect fit for Wallaroo’s use case.
-The problems are:
+FTP, however, is not a perfect fit for Wallaroo’s use case because of the following conditions:

 1. Wallaroo’s data arrives at unpredictable times.
 We could tweak an FTP server to use infinite timeouts, if we wished.

-2. Enforce a single writer restriction.
+2. A single writer restriction is not available.
 Again, we could tweak an FTP server to enforce this restriction, if we wished.

+3. Periodic feedback about recevied data is not available.
-3. Adding feedback for received & fsync'ed data (e.g., once per second) is not a "simple tweak" to the FTP protocol.
+Adding feedback for received and fsync'ed data (e.g., once per second) would be a significant protocol change, not a simple tweak.
 FTP provides no status acknowledgment until the end of file is received.
 Also, [RFC 959](https://tools.ietf.org/html/rfc959.html)